Georgian grapes

 Tavkveri

-Tavkveri is a red grape traditionally grown in Kartli, producing fruity and expressive wines.
-Known as a 'people's grape,' it has a long history in local winemaking.
+Tavkveri is a red grape native to Kartli, cherished for its bright fruit character, versatility, and ease of drinking.
+Often called a 'people's grape,' it has a long history in local winemaking and remains central to modern Georgian reds and rosés.

 Learn more